Lavanya8484/tic-tac-toe-game/README.md

 # tic-tac-toe-game

 This Repository includes HTML,CSS and JavaScript files for designing an Tic-Tac-Toe Game
 <br>
-Developed by -Lavanya Tamatapu
+Developed by - Sri Lavanya Tamatapu